Department of Biological, Geological, and Environmental Sciences

 Graduates are employed in research, teaching, and administrative positions in private industry, hospitals, governmental agencies, environmental action groups, and colleges and universities in the Cleveland area, throughout the United States and abroad.
 The graduate program also attracts established teachers, research scientists, and management and staff in diverse businesses with a biological or biomedical focus.

-Applicants must have completed a minimum of one semester of statistics or calculus, one semester of organic chemistry, one semester of physics, and have a strong background in biology that is essentially equivalent to the Cleveland State undergraduate core curriculum.
+Applicants must have completed a minimum of one semester of statistics or calculus, one semester of organic chemistry, and have a strong background in biology that is essentially equivalent to the Cleveland State undergraduate core curriculum.
 Questions should be directed to the BGES Graduate Program Director.

 Submit application materials to the Graduate Admissions Office (U.S. citizens and permanent residents) or the Center for International Services and Programs (international applicants and current visa holders).